cimclees/rubiks/README.md

 # rubiks

-This is a Rubik's Cube application I am developing to learn/practice OpenGL.
+This is a Rubik's Cube application I am developing to learn/practice the basics of game programming using OpenGL, SDL, etc.

 Much of the OpenGL code is adapted from a tutorial made by 'thebennybox': https://www.youtube.com/channel/UCnlpv-hhcsAtEHKR2y2fW4Q